abhishek-kumar-code/Redfish_Public/Specification.md

 Two styles of eventing are currently defined by this specification - push style eventing, and [Server-Sent Events (SSE)](#sse-eventservice).

 In push style eventing, when the server detects the need to send an event, it uses an HTTP POST to push the event message to the client.
 Clients can enable reception of events by creating a subscription entry in the Event Service, or an administrator can create subscriptions as part of the Redfish Service configuration.
-All subscriptions are persistent configuration settings.
+All subscriptions are persistent configuration settings, and shall remain across event service restarts.

 In SSE style eventing, the client opens an SSE connection to the service by performing a GET on the URI specified by the "ServerSentEventUri" in the Event Service.